-- To come across the different types of signals & systems - To analyse signals in time series domain & estimate the spectrum - To understand the significance of wavelet detection applied in biosignal processing. - To extract the features using multivariate component analysis.
+- To analyse the different types of signals & systems - To analyse signals in time series domain & estimate the spectrum - To demonstrate the significance of wavelet detection applied in biosignal processing. - To extract the features using multivariate component analysis.

+DIRECTOR

-DIRECTOR Centre For Academic Courses Anna University, Chennai-800 025
+Centre For Academic Courses

+Anna University, Chennai-800 025.